River Crane, London: Catchment partnership

-These agreed an aspiration for joined-up action along the Crane to improve water quality and biodiversity, as well as promoting the significance of the river corridor as part of the West London Green Chain.
+These agreed an aspiration for action along the Crane to improve water quality and biodiversity, as well as promoting the significance of the river corridor as part of the West London Green Chain.
 The Forum had another meeting on 20 July 2005, when the CVP was established.
-Up until 2021 its meetings were customarily hosted and chaired by an educational charity:
+Up until 2021, its meetings were customarily hosted and chaired by an educational charity: